 Security and backups

-How does website maintenance help?
-A comprehensive website maintenance plan will ensure your site’s security is updated, upgraded and backed-up using the latest technologies available.
+A comprehensive website maintenance plan will ensure your site’s security is updated, upgraded, and backed up using the latest technologies available.
 A good website maintenance strategy ensures your site is always utilizing the latest security updates and enhancements.
 Additionally, if you collect any type of data from the individuals visiting your site, e.g., contact information, it’s your responsibility to ensure the safe collection of that data.
 Your website’s security is critical to keeping your visitors, and your website, safe.

 Search Engines and Searchability

 Searchability (often separated into crawlability and indexability) is how good your content looks to machine learning algorithms and AI resulting in how favorably these bots will automatically place you in search results like Google.
 Load time (above) is one factor of searchability.
 Others are mobile-friendliness, site architecture, removing crawl errors, identifying thin (or duplicate) content, and structured data markup.
 It’s a world of moving targets and rapid advancement with a never-ending amount of possible tweaks that could affect how you rank and ultimately, who sees your website.

 If you don’t make some attempt to keep up with these things, at best, your website rankings will gradually slip over time.
 In extreme cases (i.e. mobilegeddon) there are possibilities of significant drops overnight.
 A thorough maintenance plan should include a bot of your own that audits your website and reports back to you what it sees as well as the time and knowledge to make the necessary adjustments.

 As you think about your own website maintenance strategy, here are the key focus areas you should be sure to include:

 - Backups and disaster recovery: Your site should be constantly backed up, protecting you in case something goes wrong (e.g., a hack, catastrophic error, or natural disaster in the data center where your site is stored).